shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

           'TOT_SALES':float
           }

+df_transaction = pd.read_csv(path,dtype=dtypes)
+df_behaviour = pd.read_csv(path2)
-df = pd.read_csv('QVI_transaction_data.csv',dtype=dtypes)
+df = df_transaction.merge(df_behaviour,on='LYLTY_CARD_NBR')
 ```

-As we can see in the data below, we have a customer identifier column ==LYLTY_CARD_NBR==, which we will need to do group by operations and determine aggregations for each unique customer that has made a purchase in our transactions dataset.
+As we can see in the data below, we have a customer identifier column LYLTY_CARD_NBR, which we will need to do group by operations and determine aggregations for each unique customer that has made a purchase in our transactions dataset.

 Our date column is in a rather odd format, what it represents is the number of days since "1899-12-30", so lets convert it to something we are more familiar with (datetime).
 However since it is a difference, we need it to be in the **time delta** format & not **datetime**, so lets use `pd.to_timedelta` setting the unit to days: